 Ezell: Ballad of A Land Man (Work in Progress)

 Ezell: Ballad of A Land Man is a devised solo theatrical work by Robert Martin exploring white men in Appalachia and trauma associated with forms of domination behavior, land “ownership” and the extractive resource industry.
 The central character, Ezell, is faced with a choice when offered a job to buy mineral rights on behalf of the oil & gas industry in anticipation of a fracking boom and the chance to reconnect with the people and land of his raising.
 The character of Ezell first appeared in the ensemble-devised Land, Water, Food Story performances and Where's That Power Gonna Come From?
 The development of Ezell has been supported by an artist residency at Double Edge Theater (Ashfield, MA) and is being directed by Nick Slie (Mondo Bizarro, New Orleans, LA).
-The work-in-progress of Ezell will be shared during the Clear Creek Solstice Spectacle in June 2018 and at ROOTS Week in Arden, North Carolina and at the Hurricane Gap Community Performance Institute at Pine Mountain Settlement School.
+The work-in-progress of Ezell was shared during the Clear Creek Solstice Spectacle in June 2018 and at ROOTS Week in Arden, North Carolina and at the Hurricane Gap Community Performance Institute at Pine Mountain Settlement School.
 We anticipate premiering the full performance on Clear Creek in 2019.

 Where's that Power Gonna Come From?